Norman Cornish

-Norman Stansfield Cornish (18 November 1919 – 1 August 2014) was an English mining artist.
+Norman Stansfield Cornish (18 November 1919 – 1 August 2014) was an English miner and an artist, particularly in the field of painting, focusing on mining life and community.

+Biography

+Norman Cornish was born in 1919 in Spennymoor, (later to house the Spennymoor Settlement) in County Durham in North East England.
+He started work as a miner in 1933, at the age of 14, and continued to work as a miner after his painting career was established, until he retired to become a full-time artist in 1966.

+Married to Sarah, the couple had two children, John and Ann.
+Cornish died in 2014.

 Career

-Cornish was the last surviving member of the "Pitman's Academy" art school at the Spennymoor Settlement in County Durham in North East England.
+Cornish joined the "Pitman's Academy" art school, in the Spennymoor Settlement, at the age of 15, becoming known as a "pit painter", and was the last surviving member of the Spennymoor institute.
 A former miner, he was known for his pictures of mining community life.
 Other artistic contemporaries of Cornish from the Spennymoor Settlement included Herbert Dees, Robert Heslop and Tom McGuinness.

-Cornish started work as a miner in 1933, at the age of 14.
-He continued to work as a miner even after his painting career was established, until he retired as a miner and became a full-time artist in 1966.

 Cornish was granted an honorary Master of Arts degree by Newcastle University in 1974, and an honorary doctorate by Sunderland University in 2012.
 He was a contemporary and friend of the artist L. S. Lowry.

-He was married to Sarah.
-They had two children, John and Ann.
+Artworks

+Cornish's 22 × 29 in painting, "Bar Scene" was found to contain a self-portrait of the artist on the enclosed back side of the canvas in 2024.
+Potentially unknown for 60 years, the self-portrait is the 29th known of Cornish.